busayo-007/adyen-mcp/README.md

 ### Usage
-To run to the MCP server via `npx` you can execute:
+1. Run to the MCP server via `npx`, command:

 ```
 npx -y @adyen/mcp --adyenApiKey=YOUR_ADYEN_API_KEY --env=TEST
 ```

-Optionally, if the environment is LIVE then you must also provide your Merchant URL, for example:
+_Optionally_, if the environment is LIVE then you must also provide your Merchant URL, for example:

 ```
-npx -y @adyen/mcp --adyenApiKey=YOUR_ADYEN_API_KEY --env=LIVE --prefixurl=YOUR_PREFIX_URL
+npx -y @adyen/mcp --adyenApiKey=YOUR_ADYEN_API_KEY --env=LIVE --livePrefix=YOUR_PREFIX_URL
 ```

+2. Chat with the MCP server (in `Agent` mode) to allow it to perform actions.
+   * _Note:_ You'll have to confirm the action after your prompt.

 **Note:** To run certain functionality (tools) in the mcp-server, you need a webservice user with the following roles:
 * Management API - Accounts Read